STF1998/Desk20/report/systemImplementation.md

 - Uniform Design
 - Code on Demand

-Details of those constraints could be found here [link](https://restfulapi.net/rest-architectural-constraints/).
+Details of these constraints can be found here [link](https://restfulapi.net/rest-architectural-constraints/).

-In RESTful API, CRUD operation will be used to interact with the data that is going to be passed between applications.
+In RESTful APIs, CRUD operations are used to manipulate and move data between applications.
 CRUD stands for Create, Read, Update, and Delete.
-We will be using those methods to talk to our database and other applications.
+We have used CRUD to communicate with our database and other applications.
 The HTTP methods to implement CRUD are:

 - GET – reading data
 - POST – creating data
 - PUT – updating data
 - DELETE – deleting data

-Those HTTP methods are implemented in our server-side code which is in NodeJS.
-Those methods are also going to be combined with the functionality of ExpressJS, which makes doing HTTP request, response, and routing much easier.
-An example of API requests implemented using ExpressJS is shown in Figure x, while API requests without ExpressJS are shown in Figure x.
+These HTTP methods are implemented in our server-side code which is in NodeJS and are combined with the functionality of ExpressJS which, makes doing HTTP requests, response, and routing much easier.
+An example of implementing API requests using ExpressJS is shown in Figure x, while API requests without ExpressJS are shown in Figure x.

 <p align="center">
 <img src="../report/Images/middle_intro1.png" width=75%>